heistp/antler/README.md

 ## Thanks

-Thanks to sponsors, and Jonathan Morton and Rodney Grimes for advice.
+Thanks to sponsors, and Jonathan Morton and Rodney Grimes for advice and patience.

 ![NGI SCE Sticker](/doc/img/ngi-sce-sticker-200x230.png "NGI SCE Sticker")